War and the Abbey 1939-1945

 On the outbreak of the second world war in 1939 many of the Abbey's treasures were evacuated for safety to country houses, such as Mentmore.
 These included the 13th century Retable (altarpiece), tapestries, gilt bronze and oak tomb effigies, manuscripts, misericords, and statues and gates from the Lady Chapel.
 The bronze grille from Henry VII's tomb was also removed.
 The small numbers stamped on the grille to enable it to be rebuilt afterwards can still be seen.
 Some of the stained glass windows were boarded over but quite a lot of glass was blown out by blast, especially in 1940.

 About 60,000 sandbags were used to protect immoveable royal and medieval tombs.
 The Coronation Chair was sent for safety to Gloucester Cathedral and the Coronation Stone was buried secretly within the Abbey.
 The collection of wax funeral effigies was stored in Piccadilly tube station.
-The Pyx Chamber was used as the Abbey ARP [Air Raid Precautions] headquarters, College Hall was used by the firewatchers and the Museum was made ready as a dressing station and dispensary.
+The Pyx Chamber was used as the Abbey ARP [Air Raid Precautions] headquarters, College Hall was used by the team of firewatchers and the Museum was made ready as a dressing station and dispensary.
 An air raid shelter was available for the Abbey clergy in College Garden.
+The crypt of the Chapter House was also used as a shelter by staff and the decontamination squad.
 The choirboys were evacuated but later on in the war a choir was formed with local boys and men singing on weekdays, Sundays and at special services.

 On this night the Deanery and Cheyneygates was gutted by fire but the Jerusalem Chamber, Jericho Parlour and College Hall escaped.
 Westminster School Hall and the School Dormitory, and numbers 3, 6 and 7 Little Cloister [clergy houses] were also destroyed.
 Other houses and the Library roof sustained damage.
 Services continued throughout the war with the nave altar being used after the May raid.